janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week10/ANSWERS.md

 10.1.4
 ------------

+The implementation for lock based is included in `.\src\old(10.1.3,10.1.4)\SimpleHistogram.java`.

 Lock based:
 ```
 Runningtime:      1.97263442 s
 ```

-There is a signicant performance gain by using the CAS implementation.
+There is a signicant performance gain by using the CAS or STM implementations.

 Exercise 10.2
 =============

-See file TestSimpleRWTryLock.java.
+The implementation can be found in `.\src\TestSimpleRWTryLock.java`.

 Exercise 10.3
 =============

+The measurements are obtained by running the file `.\src\TestPseudoRandom.java`.

-See `.\result\1.3.1-jve-plot.png` for visualization of the results from running `TestPseudoRandom.java`.
+See `.\result\10.3.1-jve-plot.png` for visualization of the results.
-`.\result\1.3.1-jve-plot-TL.png` is from the same dataset, but only showing the threadlocal times.
+`.\result\10.3.1-jve-plot-TL.png` is from the same testrun, but only showing the threadlocal times.

 The test identified the following system information.